 When were you diagnosed with dyslexia?

 I was diagnosed with dyslexia not long after starting university.
 At first, I had mixed feelings about being diagnosed considerably later than others.
-However, as I began to recognise my strengths and learn more about the support I could receive, I accepted my unique abilities and focused on creating a toolkit to allow me to achieve my goals.
+However, as I began to recognize my strengths and learn more about the support I could receive, I accepted my unique abilities and focused on creating a toolkit to allow me to achieve my goals.

 What’s it like to have dyslexia?

 I often describe dyslexia as my creative lens to the world.
 My ‘out of the box’ thinking is a strength.
-On the days where my concentration is poor, and I cannot seem to get the words out, I have learned to look at this with a flexible mindset and find a way of working with what I can do rather than with what I can’t.
+On the days when my concentration is poor, and I cannot seem to get the words out, I have learned to look at this with a flexible mindset and find a way of working with what I can do rather than with what I can’t.